vcato/practical_tdd/README.md

    - **State III** (fix off, test on, must be red): Objective: confirm the test detects missing behavior.
 You can build test code here until the test fails as expected.
 If you change the test, re-verify State IV.
    - **State IV** (both on, must be green): Objective: confirm the fix satisfies the test.
 Adjust the test and fix here until tests pass.
 If you change the test, re-verify State III.

-   You only re-verify a state if you've changed what it depends on since it was last verified: State II depends on the fix, State III depends on the test, State IV depends on both.
+   You only re-verify a state if you've changed what it depends on.

 5. **Remove the scaffolding**
     - If you used flags, bake them in and simplify.